WGLab/LIQA/doc/Tutorial_FAQs.md

 SOD1    chr21   +       31659665        31659691        1,1,0,0,
 SOD1    chr21   +       31659692        31659707        1,1,0,1,
 ```
+Fill in what each column means.

 ### Step 3.
 Quantifying isoform expression using LIQA

 There are 10 samples to analyse.
-Please use following command to quantify isoform expression for each sample:
+The next step is to run the quantify isoform expression step for each sample.
+Run the following 10 commands.
+Note that with your own data, if an error is outputted, then you should sort the BAM file (see Usage + FAQs).
 ```
 liqa -task quantify -refgene sample.refgene -out estimation/isoform_expression_estimates_1 -max_distance 20 -f_weight 1 -bam data/simu1.bam
 liqa -task quantify -refgene sample.refgene -out estimation/isoform_expression_estimates_2 -max_distance 20 -f_weight 1 -bam data/simu2.bam